Background:

 1. Disciplinary Measures

-(a) If it is determined by JRS College that the Respondent did engage in sexual violence,
+(a) If it is determined by JRS College of Business and Health care that the Respondent did engage in sexual violence,

 immediate disciplinary or corrective action will be taken.
 This may include: